FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/obs_bucket.html.markdown

 	* The name cannot be an IP address.
 	* If the name contains any periods (.), a security certificate verification message may appear when you access the bucket or its objects by entering a domain name.

 * `storage_class` - (Optional) Specifies the storage class of the bucket.
-OBS provides three storage classes: "STANDARD", "WARM" (Infrequent Access) and "COLD" (Archive).
+OBS provides three storage classes:
+    "STANDARD", "STANDARD_IA" (Infrequent Access) and "GLACIER" (Archive).
 Defaults to `STANDARD`.

 * `acl` - (Optional) Specifies the ACL policy for a bucket.
-The predefined common policies are as follows: "private", "public-read", "public-read-write" and "log-delivery-write".
+The predefined common policies are as follows:
+    "private", "public-read", "public-read-write" and "log-delivery-write".
 Defaults to `private`.

 * `versioning` - (Optional) Whether enable versioning.
 Once you version-enable a bucket, it can never return to an unversioned state.
   You can, however, suspend versioning on that bucket.